-The best part is that the model is safe for saltwater, freshwater or tropical aquariums.
-There should be more reason to buy it today.
+This model is safe for saltwater, freshwater or tropical aquariums.

-This Lobelia art has all the good points for an artificial aquarium plant.
-It is relatively inexpensive, has a good foundation and is very similar to real business.
-As a bonus, it has a touch more color than many other realistic fakes.
+This Ecoscaper Lobelia Silk Plant is relatively inexpensive, has a good foundation and we find has a touch more color compared to other realistic fakes.

 In aquatic landscapes it can be used as an alternative to plants such as Cryptocroyne sp. to create relatively dense foliage.
 The stems tend to be a bit drooping, but the use of hot water seems to reset the thermoplastic material used in their construction to counteract this.
 Just heat, dip and straighten.

 There are some complaints about quality control on all Marina artificial plants.
-However, the vast majority of the plants seem to look and look great in the tank.
+However, the vast majority of the plants seem to look great in the tank.

 Realistic plants are not limited to silk versions.
-These soft PVC artificial seaweed plants are a great addition to most tanks.
+The MyLifeUNIT Artificial Seaweed Water Plants soft PVC material are a great addition to most tanks.
 You can use the entire set to dense part of your tank, with the same uses as plants of the genus Vallisneria.

-They look happy and cheerful when you buy them in green, but there are a few other color variations too if you want to get psychedelic.
+The most popular color to get is green for its bright, cheerful look, but there are a few other color variations too if you want to get psychedelic.
 The fish can move between the leaves, so it does not deny them the use of any part of the tank.

 As with all plastic plants, the shipping climate is important.
 A quick dip in hot water will help resolve any warping that occurs during hot weather shipping.